Skip to main content

 File an appeal

 TANF stands for Temporary Assistance for Needy Families.
-You may file an appeal of any decision to deny, change, or stop TANF benefits.
-You can also appeal if DHS fails to act on your application or request.
+You may file an appeal A request to change a court's decision of any decision to deny, To refuse or say no change, or stop TANF benefits.
+You can also appeal if the Illinois Department of Human Services (IDHS) fails to act on your application or request.

 You can file an appeal: